Mental Health Red Flags We Ignore Because We’re Too Busy

 • These signs are easy to ignore in a fast-paced life—but ignoring them doesn’t make them go away.

-• Signs of burnout are more than stress.
-They involve emotional, mental, and physical exhaustion.
+• Signs of burnout go beyond stress—they include emotional, mental, and physical exhaustion.

 • You can catch them early by checking in with yourself, setting boundaries, and seeking support.